Cognitive Behavioural Therapy in Richmond, Telephone Therapy and Online Therapy

 Evolutionary Psychology: Evolutionary psychology (EP) is a theoretical approach that seeks to explain human behaviour and cognition in terms of the adaptive functions they served in ancestral environments (helpful adjustments to one’s environment).
 The era which formed human psychology is called the EEA (Era of Evolutionary Adaptedness).

-EP states that many of the human behaviours and cognitive processes evolved through natural selection because of their advantageous nature.
+EP states that many of the human behaviours and cognitive processes evolved through natural selection because of their adaptive nature.

 Evolutionary psychologists often study universal human tendencies that may have evolutionary roots, such as mate selection, parental investment and threat based processing such as a fear of predators.